DavidGrunheidt/factory-asset-tree-flutter/README.md

 ## main_<flavor>.dart

 - Entry point for each Flavor of the app
-- There is one Flavor per environment (dev, qa, prod)
+- There is one Flavor per environment (stg, prod)
 - Use `flavors.dart` to define Flavor specific values that are not secret (baseURL, etc).

 [fvm]: https://fvm.app/documentation/getting-started/installation